wiryonolau/gputweak/README.md

 ```

 ## Notes
-Script can be run manually if you need to reset or apply new setting. "--noxorg" option is best to be specify for NVIDIA card on retweak.
+Script can be run manually if you need to reset or apply new setting.

 ## Disclaimer
 Use this script at your own risk.
 We're not responsible for any damage this script cause to your system / GPU.